mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 The benefit is that bandwidth is proportional to the size of the input, not the number of objects in the simulation.
 Yes, with deterministic lockstep you can network a physics simulation of one million objects with the same bandwidth as just one.

 While this sounds great in theory, in practice it's difficult to implement deterministic lockstep because most physics simulations are not deterministic.
-Differences in floating point behavior between compilers, OS's and even instruction sets make determinism almost impossible to guarantee for floating point calculations.
+Differences in floating point behavior between compilers, OS's and even instruction sets make it almost impossible to guarantee determinism for floating point calculations.

 ## Determinism